 Intervention at key touchpoints:

-Deploy molecular swab tests, rapid antigen tests, and IgG antibody blood tests to track overall positivity among employees.
+Deploy molecular swab tests and IgG antibody blood tests to track overall positivity among employees.

-Check symptomatic employees and confirm positive antigen results with molecular active infection swab testing.
+Check symptomatic employees with molecular active infection swab testing.

 Manage infection outbreaks with self-collection molecular tests and contactless drop-off and pickup.

 Digital onboarding process with intuitive steps makes it simple for employers to launch the program and for staff to register, make appointments, and check in.